euphort-wind/euphort-wind.github.io/content/post/norway/index.md

     image: 6far.jpg
     caption: Norwegian Fårikål
 ---
 Hej!
 I want to share an extract of my experience of visiting magical Norway.
-I was there in November 2021 and September 2023.
+I was there in the autumn of 2021 and autumn of 2023.
 Below are some notes on what I tasted, saw and listened to.<br>
-<b>Important:</b> I only share my own experience and recommend the things that I personally tried and liked.
+<b>Important:</b> I only share my own experience and recommend the things I personally tried and liked.
 Therefore, everything written below is extremely subjective, and also does not cover all the wonderful local attributes and places ☺️.

 <b>🗺 Places:</b> Oslo, Bergen, Nærøyfjord, Fredrikstad.<br>